crasyhorse/PHPUnitXrayReporter/README.md

      * This test will return a PASS result and has all possible annotations we implemented.
      *
      * @test
-     * @XRAY-testExecutionKey PHPUnitXrayReporter-1
+     * @XRAY-testExecutionKey DEMO-4
      *
-     * @XRAY-TESTS-testKey PHPUnitXrayReporter-2
+     * @XRAY-TESTS-testKey DEMO-105
      * @XRAY-TESTS-comment This Test should return PASS
-     * @XRAY-TESTS-defects PHPUnitXrayReporter-1,PHPUnitXrayReporter-2
+     * @XRAY-TESTS-defects DEMO-67,DEMO-68
      *
-     * @XRAY-TESTINFO-projectKey PHPUnitXrayReporter
+     * @XRAY-TESTINFO-projectKey DEMO
      * @XRAY-TESTINFO-testType Generic
-     * @XRAY-TESTINFO-requirementKeys PHPUnitXrayReporter-1,PHPUnitXrayReporter-2
+     * @XRAY-TESTINFO-requirementKeys DEMO-66,DEMO-45
      * @XRAY-TESTINFO-labels workInProgress,Bug,NeedsTriage
      * @XRAY-TESTINFO-definition The Test sums 2+2=4 and expects 4
      */